 The ✏ Fix button opens the Fix overlay for that row.
 The overlay has three sections:

-A checkbox "Show only transmitters with matching PI + PS" pre-filters the candidate list to entries that match both PI and PS.
+A checkbox "Show only transmitters with matching PI" pre-filters the candidate list to entries that match the PI code.
 Uncheck it to see all transmitters on this frequency.
+By matching only the PI and ignoring the PS, the tool easily handles instances where your receiver captured an incomplete PS fragment or dynamic text.
+The dropdown starts with an empty default option—you must actively select a transmitter from the list to prevent accidental wrong assignments.
 The transmitter list is sorted by ascending distance from the receiver (nearest first).
-Each entry shows station name, city, PI, PS, ERP, ITU code, and calculated distance in km.
+Each entry shows station name, city, PI, PS, ERP, ITU code, calculated distance in km, and calculated azimuth in degrees.

 After selecting a transmitter, the second dropdown shows all known PS name variants for that transmitter.
 The default option "Keep logged PS: …" preserves the received PS with its original casing as-is.
-Select a DB variant to replace it in the exported CSV.
+You can also choose the "Leave PS empty" option to clear the PS field, or select a DB variant to replace it in the exported CSV.
 Original casing from the database is preserved throughout.

 A comparison table shows the current values (left column) and the new values from the selected candidate (right column).
+Distance and azimuth are dynamically recalculated based on the selected transmitter's coordinates.
 Changed values are shown underlined and bold in blue.
 Hover over an underlined value to see the old value in a tooltip ("Was: …").

 | Button | Effect |